- Key Facts

 - Papua New Guinea

-ADB actively contributes to and influences the development of the global agenda on aid effectiveness.
+ADB actively contributes to and influences the global agenda on development effectiveness.

 - Progress since Busan;